mritunjaysharma394/vowpal-wiki/Warm-Starting-Contextual-Bandits.md

-VW has a --warm_cb option that simulates [warm-starting contextual bandits learning](https://arxiv.org/pdf/1901.00301.pdf).
+VW has a `--warm_cb` reduction that simulates [warm-starting contextual bandits learning](https://arxiv.org/pdf/1901.00301.pdf).
 In this setting, the learner is given a set of warm-start supervised learning examples to help with contextual bandit learning.
 With the help of these additional warm-start examples, the learner is able to achieve a smaller cost in the interaction stage.

 The learning process consists of two stages:

-1. Warm-start.
-The learner receives warm-start examples and updates its model accordingly.
+1. Warm-start: The learner receives warm-start examples and updates its model accordingly.
-2. Interaction.
-The learner starts with the warm-started model, perform online contextual bandit learning, alternating between prediction and update.
+2. Interaction: The learner starts with the warm-started model, perform online contextual bandit learning, alternating between prediction and update.

 The performance of the learner is measured by its cost incurred in the interaction stage.

+Warm CB has several options, of particular interest are:
-VW takes into input option --warm_start x --interaction y, where x specifies the number of warm start examples, and y is the length of the interaction stage.
+- `--warm_start x` where `x` specifies the number of warm start examples
+- `--interaction y` where `y` is the length of the interaction stage

 ## Input Format
 Warm CB by default uses examples with multiclass labels.
 It can also be used with cost sensitive examples, [see the section on that.](#allowing-cost-sensitive-examples-as-input)